jbogard/bulk-writer/docs/features/index.md

 ---
 # Features

-*Bulk Writer* contains several different features to aid in creating your ETL processes.
+*Bulk Writer* contains a couple of features to aid in creating your ETL processes.